Azure/az-hop/docs/deploy/how_to.md

   - HTTPS/443 In => this is used by the OnDemand web portal and all end users
   - SSH/22 In => This is used when doing the deployment and by admins only

+### Creating a standalone VNET for AZ-HOP
+There is a way to easily create a standalone VNET for **azhop** without doing a full deployment by following these steps :
+- Create a configuration file with all the required values for creating a VNET
+- run the build command specify the *tf/network* subdirectory `./build -a [plan, apply, destroy] -tf ./tf/network`
+- Save your config file and create a new one in which you now specify the VNET ID created above
+- Build your **azhop** environment